2009 Melbourne Storm season: Jerseys

 New apparel supplier KooGa kept the same home and clash jersey design as worn in 2008.
 ME Bank replaced Medibank as the main jersey advertiser, with all other advertisers continuing their sponsorships from 2008.

-In Round 10 against Canberra, Melbourne wore a heritage jersey based on the design of the 2001-02 clash jersey, featuring purple with silver thunderbolts.
+In round 10 against Canberra, Melbourne wore a heritage jersey based on the design of the 2001-02 clash jersey, featuring purple with silver thunderbolts.
 This would be the first time the club had worn an away or clash jersey at Olympic Park.

+In the farewell match to Olympic Park in round 25, a special edition of the home jersey had the names of all Storm players in alphabetical order sublimated into purple section of the front of the design, additional embroidery, as well as metallic silver numbers on the back.